Hedge Funds and Private Equity Firms: What's Your Security Attitude?

 Under the Radar: Low Security

-If your attitude toward security is low, odds are you’re barely scraping the surface in terms of what practices and policies you should be employing to maintain proper security firm-wide.
-You likely rely on quick fixes to solve problems instead of looking at the bigger picture and thinking strategically about how security can both benefit and protect your business.
+If your attitude toward hedge fund security is low, odds are you’re barely scraping the surface in terms of what practices and policies you should be employing to maintain proper security firm-wide.
+You likely rely on quick fixes to solve problems instead of looking at the bigger picture and thinking strategically about how cybersecurity risk management can both benefit and protect your business.
 You’ve employed minimal preparedness efforts and could be in for a difficult task if faced with a serious security incident.
-You probably take a “it won’t happen to me” attitude and don’t take security seriously enough – a stance that could endanger your firm in the long term.
+You probably take an “it won’t happen to me” attitude and don’t take security seriously enough – a stance that could endanger your firm in the long term.

-In a typical moderate fashion, if this is your security attitude you probably fall somewhere in the middle.
+In a typical moderate fashion, if this is your hedge fund security attitude you probably fall somewhere in the middle.
 You’re employing practices and protocols just enough to get by and feel secure – but there’s still plenty more you could do.
-In many cases, you rely solely on the IT department to manage security and don’t involve other areas of the business.
+In many cases, you rely solely on the IT department or managed service provider to handle security and don’t involve other areas of the business.
 You send a once-off communication to employees to change their passwords – but don’t follow up on it or enforce it on a regular basis.
 You may be protected against moderate security threats but could suffer if a serious breach occurs.

 Lock it Down: High Security

-Did you determine your security type yet?
-The chart below further identifies characteristics and trademarks of these security profiles.
+Have you figured out where you stack up?
+The chart below further identifies characteristics and trademarks of these hedge fund security profiles.